GiverofMemory/NostalgiaEQ-Wiki/README.md

 ### Notes
 * For personal hosting Abyss Web server works well.
 * To use this wiki offline see [this guide](https://www.pmwiki.org/wiki/Cookbook/Standalone).
-* after typing out a command always hit the 'enter' key to run it.
+* After typing out a command always hit the 'enter' key to run it.
-* the period after the 'git clone' statement means that these files and folders are placed into the directory you are in, instead of making a new folder (which won't work).
+* The period after the 'git clone' statement means that these files and folders are placed into the directory you are in, instead of making a new folder (which won't work).
+* For paid hosting see [this link](https://www.pmwiki.org/wiki/PmWiki/PmWikiFriendlyHosting) and [this one](https://www.pmwiki.org/wiki/PmWiki/WebHosts).